AgeOfMarcus/ai-control/README.md

 * WiFiScanTool
 * VibratorTool
 * MediaPlayTool()

+# Limitations

+* not good at performing multiple actions in sequence, that will be fixed in v2

+# Future ideas

+* executing shell commands
+* scheduling events for the future

 # setup/installation
 Make a copy of `.env.example` named `.env` and set the following keys: